tringo286/learn-react/lesson-2-card-components/README.md

 # Lesson 2: Card Components

-This lesson will cover creating and using reusable Card Components in React, including:
+This lesson will cover:

-- What are Card Components?-
+- What are Card Components?
 - Styling Card Components
 - Using multiple Card Components in a parent component